Reading Time: 3 minutes

 • Convento De La Popa

 Where will you get the best views of the city?
 From a convent.
 That is right.
 Convento De La Popa is situated on a hill that is the highest in Cartagena.
-The icing on the cake is, the convent is rich in history; it was founded in 1607.
-Inside of the chapel you will find the image of La Virgen de la Candelaria and a statue commemorating a priest who lost his life while spreading word of the Gospel.
+The icing on the cake is that the convent is rich in history, having been founded in 1607.
+Inside the chapel, you will find the image of La Virgen de la Candelaria and a statue commemorating a priest who lost his life while spreading the word of the Gospel.

 1. Learn a Cautionary Tale